A subgroup-aware scoring approach to the study of effect modification in observational studies: Simulation

 (4) $D_i = 5+5\epsilon_{1i}, 1\leq i \leq 500$, where $\epsilon_{1i}$ is t distribution with degree of freedom 3; $D_i = 0.2+0.5\epsilon_{2i}, 501\leq i \leq 1000$, where $\epsilon_{2i}$ is standard normal distribution.

-(5) $D_i = 1+\epsilon_{i}, 1\leq i \leq 500$ and $D_i = 0.5+\epsilon_{i}, 501\leq i \leq 1000,$ where $\epsilon_{i}$ is t distribution with degree of freedom 2.
+(5) $D_i = 1+\epsilon_{i}, 1\leq i \leq 500$ and $D_i = 0.5+\epsilon_{i}, 501\leq i \leq 1000,$ where $\epsilon_{i}$ is t distribution with degree of freedom 3.

-In cases (1) and (4) the error term comes from two distinct families of distribution (normal and t distribution); in cases (1), (2), (3), and (4), the first $500$ matched pairs have substantial treatment effects accompanied with large variability while the rest $500$ matched pairs have small treatment effects and smaller variability in the error terms and it is in these cases that trimming all the matched pairs together would potentially confuse effect modification with outliers and result in smaller sensitivity value; in case (5), we have moderate effect modification with the same t-distribution for all the $1000$ matched pairs.
+In cases (1) and (4) the error term comes from two distinct families of distribution (normal and t distribution); in cases (1), (2), (3), and (4), the first $500$ matched pairs have substantial treatment effects accompanied with large variability while the rest of the $500$ matched pairs have smaller treatment effects and smaller variability in the error terms and it is in these cases that trimming all the matched pairs together would potentially confuse effect modification with outliers and result in smaller power given a sensitivity parameter $\hat{\Gamma}$; in case (5), we have moderate effect modification with the same t-distribution for all the $1000$ matched pairs and similar performance of using M-statistic and the proposed method is observed.

 We note that the proposed group M-statistic performs well in all the settings as shown in Table \ref{tab:simu}.
-In particular, it achieves larger insensitivity to bias in sampling situation (2) and (4) where the error term follows a t-distribution in the subgroup with much larger treatment effect.
+In particular, it achieves higher power given a sensitivity parameter $\hat{\Gamma}$ in sampling situation (2) and (4) where the error term follows a t-distribution in the subgroup with much larger treatment effect.
 If other statistics have higher power, then the differences are almost negligible whether it is achieved by using raw data as in situation (3) or using M-statistics in a conventional manner as in situation (5).
 Overall, the simulation results show that our group M-statistic that does subgroup-aware scoring works well across different settings.